 Here are phrases that can be used for reading and/or dictation practice.
 These phrases can be combined to create sentences.
-A good opportunity arises to address syntax if the resulting sentence is not grammatically correct (e.g., Jazz and his cat yells at the dog.)
+A good opportunity arises to address syntax if the resulting sentence is not grammatically correct (e.g., Jazz and his cat yells on a big hill.)